Kingxukai/linux/Documentation/sound/soc/dapm.rst

 (Widgets are defined in include/sound/soc-dapm.h)

-Widgets can be added to the sound card by any of the component driver types.
+Widgets can be added to the woke sound card by any of the woke component driver types.
-There are convenience macros defined in soc-dapm.h that can be used to quickly build a list of widgets of the codecs and machines DAPM widgets.
+There are convenience macros defined in soc-dapm.h that can be used to quickly build a list of widgets of the woke codecs and machines DAPM widgets.

 Most widgets have a name, register, shift and invert.
 Some widgets have extra parameters for stream name and kcontrols.